jbaumann/system_watchdog/README.md

 ```
 The *command* type allows to define a command that is used to check whether something works.
 In our example we use a ping to an IP address, and as long as that works, the service
 is ok.
-If this does not work for the defined *timeout*, the *repair* action is executed i.e.,
+If this does not work for the defined *timeout*, the *repair* action is executed,
-the network is restarted.
+which in this example means that the network is restarted.

 The *network* type allows to check that at least one of the given network interfaces is
 up and running.
 If none of the interfaces is up, then the *repair* action is executed.